 Workshop proposals submitted under this track do not need to address health equity but should be of interest to health centers.

 Research posters will be displayed in the exhibitor hall.
 A team made up of faculty from the Journal of Health Care for the Poor and Underserved and ACU leadership will review and judge conference posters for their presentation, information, and innovation.
 One poster will be selected and awarded with the opportunity to work with the Editor of the Journal of Health Care for the Poor and Underserved to publish an article.
 Research Posters should be displayed on a board measuring 4ft x 6ft.
-Presenters must be available to discuss their posters during dedicated poster sessions on August 2 and August 3.
+Presenters must be available to discuss their posters during dedicated poster sessions.

 Presenter Registration and Travel